Women in Astronomy Awards

 • Be working or studying in the field of astronomy on the African continent.

-• Submit a nomination before 13 November 2022.
+• Submit a nomination at this link before 25 December 2023.
 Self-nominations are welcome.

-• An early career award is open to MSc and PhD students, and post-doc researchers within 5 years after their PhD.
+• The Prof. Carolina Ödman-Govender early career astronomer award is open to MSc and PhD students and post-doc researchers within five years after their PhD.

-• Senior level awards are open to those who already have a PhD and more than 5 years of research experience – there will be no senior award in 2022.
+• Senior-level astronomer award is available to those who already have a PhD and more than five years of research experience.

 Process